black-hole-group/grmonty/README.md

 This will output spectrum to `grmonty.spec`  which should be identical to `grmonty_spec_verify`.

+## Plotting

-Then use SM script `plspec` to plot up broad-band spectral energy distribution.
+Use SM script `plspec` to plot up broad-band spectral energy distribution.

-To calculate spectra from other sources, replace `harm_model.c` with your own source model.
+## Calculate spectra from other sources

+Replace `harm_model.c` with your own source model.
 Begin by modifying `harm_model.c`.
 You must supply

 ```
 init_model